-I’m not sure that’s the easiest analogy to follow but my long-winded point here is that each area of the city a different characteristic and identity that is uniquely its own and can make it perfect for us travellers to experience if we know where to look.
+I’m not sure that’s the easiest analogy to follow but my long-winded point here is that each area of the city a different characteristic and identity that is uniquely it’s own and can make it perfect for us travellers to experience if we know where to look.

 I have to be honest, on my first ever trip to Los Angeles wasn’t what I’d expected.
 I’d even go as far as saying I didn’t enjoy it.
 After traipsing around the well-trodden routes of the city, I kind of became a little disillusioned.

 Whether it’s your first time or you’re a seasoned traveller to the city, there’s always something to do in the city, with LA being one of those places where some of the best things to do are all free.

-1.)
-Head inside The Broad
+1.)Free things to do in Los Angeles: Head inside The Broad

 Home to over 2,000 pieces of art, The Broad is an iconic gallery that every visitor should explore in Los Angeles.

 Not everyone realises but General Admission tickets to The Broad are totally free.
 If you don’t make your free reservation online, head over to the ‘standby line’ which allows entry to people that don’t have tickets.

 2.)
-Hike Runyon Canyon
+Free things to do in Los Angeles: Hike Runyon Canyon

 Perched at the most eastern end of the Santa Monica Mountains is the perfect place for ramblers and hikers to take a break from city life.

 If you’re looking for a leisurely stroll, head on the Runyon Canyon Road trail.
 If you’re looking for to break s sweat, head onto the Star Trail, and if you’re looking for a little cardio exercise, head onto the Hero Trail.

 3.)
-Find the Hollywood Sign
+Free things to do in Los Angeles: Find the Hollywood Sign

 It’s one of the most famous landmarks in the city and has become one of the global symbols of LA, which you’ve gotta see.
 Yes, it’s just a sign and yes, you’ll probably be done after 30 minutes but you’re in LA, so why not.

 Make sure not to take the Hollyridge Trail which was famous to grab a snap behind the letters.

 4.)
-Explore the Griffith Observatory and Park
+Free things to do in Los Angeles: Explore the Griffith Observatory and Park

-Another classic LA location is the famous Griffith Observatory featured in one of the most famous scenes of the Oscar winning film La La Land.
+Another classic LA location is the famous Griffith Observatory featured in one of the most famous scenes of the Oscar-winning film La La Land.

 Make a day of it by visiting the observatory and then heading to the park for a picnic or to simply unwind.

 5.)
-Stroll through Rodeo Drive
+Free things to do in Los Angeles: Stroll through Rodeo Drive

 Located in Beverly Hills, Rodeo Drive is home to some of the most exclusive shopping and dining options in LA and makes a great place to come and window shop and people watch.

-Saunter down this two-mile long street and take a pit stop at The Farm of Beverly Hills for a scrummy bite to eat. 🛍
+Saunter down this two-mile-long street and take a pit stop at The Farm of Beverly Hills for a scrummy bite to eat. 🛍

 Santa Monica Pier is one of the city’s most famous landmarks and was once the very end of Route 66.
 It’s now home to a carnival that features a vintage merry-go-round and speedy Ferris wheel as well as a roller coaster and snazzy arcade games.